Malone-Disturbance-Ecology-Lab/ERA5Flux/README.md

 - please name ERA data timestamp column (valid_time) as "time"
 - please use the variable name from ERA5 file to name the variable name (don't change ERA variable name)
 - please find the siteID for each data based on longitude and latitude in the nc file and metadata from step 1.
 - please provide the data in same units as ameriflux data.
-Here are the desired unites: solar radiation(ssrd) in wm-2, air temp (t2m) in celsius, precip in mm
+Here are the desired unites: solar radiation(ssrd) in wm-2, air temp (t2m) in celsius, precip (tp) in mm
 - please convert the time from UTC timezone to local timezone (no daylight saving).
 You can use the function in the repo from step 1.
 - please gap-fill the first few rows if the time is shifted afterward, or gap-fill the last few rows if the time is shifted ahead.
 Please ensure that each csv file starts from the first hour of a year (e.g., 2000-01-01 00:00) and ends with the last hour of a year (e.g., 2020-12-31 23:00).
 - when outputting csv files, please format the time column (that include both date and time) as numbers such as 202001010000  so without any slashes.